junh1024/Reaper-Surround/README.md

 ### Mac/VST3 users

-You will need to use [**YSFX**](https://github.com/JoepVanlier/ysfx/releases/tag/v0.0.2) and extract the VST3 into:
+You will need to use YSFX.

-- Windows: C:\Program Files\Common Files\VST3
-- Mac: Library\Audio\Plug-ins\VST

 Unfortunately, YSFX has [FFT issues](https://github.com/jpcima/ysfx/issues/66) so it rules out most of the interesting ones, and has trouble finding dependencies.
-I've made a small archive of 2 interesting FX & their dependancies for YSFX users [**here**](https://github.com/junh1024/Reaper-Surround/releases/download/0.2105/Reaper-Surround-YSFX.zip) .
+I've made a small archive of a few interesting FX & their dependancies for YSFX users below.
+Includes a small selection incl V2 & V3 upmix.
+More plugins are possible, as long as YSFX can see dependancies (dependancies in same folder, or subfolder of JSFX)

+1. Install [**YSFX**](https://github.com/JoepVanlier/ysfx/releases) (see *Assets*) and extract the AU &/ VST3 into:
+- Mac VST3: Library\Audio\Plug-ins\VST
+- Mac AU: Library\Audio\Plug-ins\Components
+- Windows VST3: C:\Program Files\Common Files\VST3
+2. Extract ALL files from  [**here**](https://github.com/junh1024/Reaper-Surround/releases/download/0.2105/YSFX-FX.zip) into a folder.
+3. Open your DAW, insert YSFX-S FX, and load the effects in YSFX.

 ### AAX Compatibility
 AAX Compatibility for Pro Tools Windows is limited due to the FILM order for channels and limited options for channel count.
 I haven't tested this.